Yep, you read the title right – you can study abroad this summer and save … Read more

-- Cultural events and excursions including visiting the Curumbin Wildlife Sanctuary, kayaking in Byron Bay, attending both a professional rugby and Australian Rules football match, and a day snorkeling or diving on the Great Barrier Reef
+- Cultural events and excursions including visiting the Curumbin Wildlife Sanctuary, visit to Byron Bay, attending both a professional rugby and Australian Rules football match, and a day snorkeling or diving on the Great Barrier Reef

 - Numerous field trips that complement the lectures including visits to the Victorian Institute of Sport – the premier training facility in Victoria for olympic and paralympic high performance athletes, Gold Coast Titans’ (professional rugby team) $25 million training facility and Bond University’s Health Institute of Sport – the only Australian training facility to be awarded the Strength of America Award

-- Minimum of six sports training sessions in either strength and conditioning, surfing, beach volleyball or golf.
-Participants must choose one sport to do all six sessions.
+- Minimum of five sports training sessions in either strength and conditioning, surfing, beach volleyball or golf.
+Participants must choose one sport to do all five sessions.

 - Staff and resources available 24/7 to provide assistance and recommendations during emergencies

 - Pre-departure planning sessions and assistance from U.S.-based TEAN staff including pre-departure guidance for students